SamuelEarl/typescript-and-jsdocs/README.md

     * `allowJs`: Allow JavaScript files to be imported inside your project, instead of just `.ts` and `.tsx` files.
         * NOTE: This option is required in order to use JSDocs to provide type checking in your `.js` files.
 If you don't add this option, then the build process will ignore your `.js` files, which is not what you want.
     * `checkJs`: Works in tandem with `allowJs`.
 When `checkJs` is enabled then errors are reported in JavaScript files (but only during the build process).
 This is the equivalent of including `// @ts-check` at the top of all JavaScript files which are included in your project.
+        * NOTE: If you have the `checkJs: true` option set in `tsconfig.json`, then VSCode should show type checking errors as you type them.
+If you do not see type checking errors, try closing out all VSCode windows that you have open and reopening them.
+That should enable your `tsconfig.json` settings and you should be able to see type checking errors in your `.js` files.
     * `resolveJsonModule`: Allows importing modules with a ‘.json’ extension, which is a common practice in node projects.
     * `noEmitOnError`: Do not emit compiler output files like JavaScript source code, source-maps or declarations if any errors were reported.
     * `moduleResolution`: Specify the module resolution strategy. `node` is for Node.js’ CommonJS implementation.